 - Enjoy using a variety of statistical software used in government, industry, and academia, including R, SPSS and other popular packages.

-- Have the opportunity to study abroad or complete a professional placement on a four-year optional course.
+- Apply to study abroad or complete a professional placement on a four-year optional course.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 Scholarships and bursaries, including the Manchester Bursary , are available to eligible home/EU students.

 Some undergraduate UK students will receive bursaries of up to £2,000 per year, in addition to the government package of maintenance grants.